DanielJang99/Coding-Interview-Prep/Greedy/readme.md

 ```

 No "shorting"—you need to buy before you can sell.
 Also, you can't buy and sell in the same time step—at least 1 minute has to pass.

+# Highest Product of 3

+Given a list of integers, find the highest product you can get from three of the integers.

+The input list_of_ints should always have at least three integers.